christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 I gleaned the spirit and mechanics of making works unique from the practice of German photographer [Wolfgang Tillmans].
-He customarily exhibits his photographs as unframed prints, while collectible works are sold as an edition of one (plus one artist's proof), accompanied by a signed certificate of authenticity, a small color print, and a CD that stores the high-resolution image.
+He customarily exhibits his photographs as unframed prints, while collectible works are offered as an edition of one (plus one artist's proof), accompanied by a signed certificate of authenticity, a small color print, and a CD that stores the high-resolution image.
 The collector agrees to retain a *single* exhibition print of the work, while the artist is also free to make and exhibit one copy.
 A print may even be destroyed and re-produced as circumstances and technologies change.[^Marchesi2021] This